Recruit a New Apprentice

 On-the-job training is an integral part of apprenticeships.
 The line manager is not expected to deliver all the work-based training; other members of the team may act as a supervisor for day-to-day tasks or specific projects.
 The line manager should however ensure there is consistency throughout the on-the-job training and provide appropriate support for the apprentice and the supervisors.
 Supervising apprentices can be a rewarding experience and offers professional development opportunities.

-It can be particularly useful for an apprentice, who may have limited experience in the workplace, to be assigned a mentor.
-The mentor can act as a sounding board to offer advice and guidance in a wide range of matters.
+It can be particularly useful for an apprentice, who may have limited experience in the workplace, to be assigned a mentor/buddy.
+Both can act as a sounding board to offer advice and guidance in a wide range of matters.

-The line manager and the mentor should not be the same person.
-It can be really useful for the mentor to be someone from outside the apprentice's immediate team.
-A member of staff who has previously been an apprentice would make an ideal mentor.
+The line manager and the mentor/buddy should not be the same person.
+It can be really useful for the mentor/buddy to be someone from outside the apprentice's immediate team.
+A member of staff who has previously been an apprentice would make an ideal mentor/buddy.

 Basic information about the mentoring role can be found in the Mentoring Guidelines.